pstrobl96/prusa_exporter/README.md

 # prusa_exporter

-If you saw this repository earlier then you probably notice a bit changes.
-I basically removed most features as `feature-creep` was getting worse and worse and I'm aiming for simpler setup and much higher code quality, that is why version 1.0.0 is skipped and `Vistaized` - first final version is going to be 2.0.0.
+If you've seen this repository before, you've probably noticed some minor changes.
+Basically I removed most of the features because `feature-creep` was getting worse and worse and I'm aiming for a simpler setup and much higher quality code, so version 1.0.0 is skipped and `Vistaized` - the first final version will be 2.0.0.

 - [ ] [prusa_metric_handler](https://github.com/pstrobl96/prusa_metrics_handler) integration for getting syslog metrics
-- [ ] [prusa_log_processor](https://github.com/pstrobl96/prusa_log_processor) integration for processing logs
+- [ ] [prusa_log_processor](https://github.com/pstrobl96/prusa_log_processor) integration for log processing
-- [ ] [prusa_exporter](https://github.com/pstrobl96/prusa_exporter) where apart of logs and syslog metrics are going to be processed as well metrics from Prusa Link.
-It's like bundle for all three components
+- [ ] [prusa_exporter](https://github.com/pstrobl96/prusa_exporter) to process metrics from Prusa Link in addition to logs and syslog metrics.
+It's like a package for all three components.

 ---